3D and other chart effects

 When plotted in 3D, the highest value appears to be around 7.9 in 2012.
-The same data in 2D clearly shows the highest value is 8 in 2010.
+The same data in 2D clearly show the highest value is 8 in 2010.

-In 3D, bar W looks smaller than bar Z. However they’re both equal.
+In 3D, bar W looks smaller than bar Z. However, they are both equal.

 We are constantly improving based on research and best practice.
 Any significant changes to our guidance are available on the Updates page.